adechazal/my-website/_posts/2025-02-09-Soverign-Wealth.markdown

 date: 2025-02-09
 categories: [financial services]
 tags: [finance, investing, sovereign wealth fund, custody]
+excerpt: "The US wants its own Sovereign Wealth Fund."
 ---

 **Investing on a National Scale: What If the U.S. Became a Wall Street Investor?**